micschro/yfiles-phantomjs-test/README.md

-# yFiles Testing with Mocha+Puppeteer
+# yFiles Testing with Mocha+PhamtomJS

 A small sample showing how to test the yFiles library with [Mocha](https://mochajs.org/) and [Phantomjs](http://phantomjs.org/)